allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 As described in Resources,  one group can only contain one type of resource, e.g., people.
 This method allows you to add multiple groups \(people, aircraft, workstation, etc.\) to an event in a single action.

 1. Click on the event to open the Event Details dialog.
 2. Click the edit \(pencil\) icon to open the Edit Event dialog.
 3. Click on More Details.
 4. Click on the Resources > Add button.
 5. Select Resource Group and the Add Resource Group dialog opens.
 6. Select one or more Groups.
 7. Click Done and the dialog closes.
 8. Click Save.

 Remove a Person or other Resource from an Event

 1. Click on the event to launch the Event Details dialog.
 2. Click the pencil icon.
 3. In the Edit Event dialog, click the red X by the name\(s\) you want to remove.
 4. Click Yes at the confirmation dialog and click Save.

-Copy an Event 74675 NEW IN 5.16
+Copy an Event

 Select an event and copy it to other dates.

-5. Click on the event to be copied to launch the Event Details dialog.
+1. Click on the event to be copied to launch the Event Details dialog.

-6. Click the More Options \(. .\) button and select Copy.
+2. Click the More Options \(...\) button and select Copy.

-7. In the Select Copy Dates dialog, select the month you would like to copy the event to.
+3. In the Select Copy Dates dialog, select the month you would like to copy the event to.

-8. Select the date\(s\) you would like to copy the event to.
+4. Select the date\(s\) you would like to copy the event to.

-9. Selected Dates are boxed, and populate a list below the calendar.
+5. Selected Dates are boxed, and populate a list below the calendar.

-10. Remove unneeded dates using the list red X button, the Remove all Dates button, or by clicking on the boxed date.
+6. Remove unneeded dates using the list red X button, the Remove all Dates button, or by clicking on the boxed date.

-11. Click Copy.
+7. Click Copy.

-12. Copy Progress opens and displays the copy progress bar.
+8. Copy Progress opens and displays the copy progress bar.
 As the event progresses, each date shows In Progress, then Created.

-13. At any time click Stop Copy to halt the process.
+9. At any time click Stop Copy to halt the process.
 On the Stop Copy Confirmation dialog, click Stop Copy or Keep Copying.

-14. When complete, the Copy operation completed \(\#\) succeeded message displays.
+10. When complete, the Copy operation completed \(\#\) succeeded message displays.

-15. Once created, the date becomes a link to the copied event.
+11. Once created, the date becomes a link to the copied event.

 Edit the frequency of a recurring event

 1. Click on the event to launch the Event Details dialog.
 2. Click the pencil icon.
 3. In the Repeating Event dialog,

     1. Select to edit this one event.
     2. Or edit this and future events in this series from this date forward.
     3. Click Ok.
     4. Make the necessary changes and click Save.

 4. If you edit the entire series the repeat rule \(e.g., every weekday until March 3, 2017\) will display.

     1. Click the blue Edit link \(under the all day option\).
     2. Make the necessary changes and click Save.

 Create a Group Event

 1. Click on the \+ Add button and the Add Event dialog panel opens.
 2. Slide the Event Group control to the right \(green\).
 This deactivates non-group templates.
 3. Select the Event Template from Recent Event, Common Event or simply Event Templates.
 4. Enter Group Name \(e.g., Cell 1\).
 5. The template, with group members, appears with the default date/time settings.
 6. Delete any unnecessary events \(X\) or add events \(Add 1, Add 2. . \) using the dropdown.
 7. Under Shared Member Settings, enter settings that apply to the entire group.
 8. Select Scheduled or Actual.
 9. Set start and end dates and times.

     1. Enter the Start Date/Time and End Date/Time using the calendar or roller control.
     2. Select All Day if the Event is all day.

 10. Select the Squadron owning the event.
 11. Enter a Description if desired.
 12. Click Save.
 13. The event appears with the group icon.

 Edit a Group Event

 1. Click on the event to launch the Event Details dialog.
 2. Click the pencil icon.

-3. Edit individual events in the Edit Event dialog under Members 4.
-Edit all group events as one under Shared Member Settings.
+3. Edit individual events in the Edit Event dialog under Members
+4. Edit all group events as one under Shared Member Settings.
 5. Click Save.

 Scheduler Mission - Functions

 The following describes features and functionality in flying operations events; such as missions and sorties.

-Features and functionality common to all types of events are covered in Scheduler Functions - Common and

-Scheduler Functions - Event.
+Features and functionality common to all types of events are covered in Scheduler Functions - Common and Scheduler Functions - Event.

 Add a Mission

 !!!
+Note
-Note The difference between a Mission and a Sortie - Sorties belong to a Mission.
+    The difference between a Mission and a Sortie - Sorties belong to a Mission.
 For example, a Mission could be a four-ship formation \(four Sorties\), or a three-leg trip \(three sorties\), or a single-sortie mission.
 In the Scheduler, you will create the Mission first then add Sorties to it.
 In the Scheduler module, Sorties are listed in Sub Events.

+!!! caution
-!!! caution  Unlike the PEX Mission Board, the scheduler module has no logic to keep the Sorties and Missions synchronized.
+    Unlike the PEX Mission Board, the scheduler module has no logic to keep the Sorties and Missions synchronized.
 With this Scheduler module it is not recommended to build Sorties completely outside the date range of the Mission.
 You should manually synchronize the Mission Start Date/Time with the first Sortie’s Takeoff Date/Time.
 The Mission End Date/Time should be kept manually synchronized with the last Sortie’s Land Date/Time.
 Not doing so wil make your schedule difficult to understand.

 Single-sortie Mission

 1. Navigate to the Scheduler module.
 2. Click on the drop down arrow, top right side of the screen and select Add Mission.
 3. Enter the Mission Number.
 4. Select the squadron that owns the Mission.
 5. Enter the Mission Takeoff Date/Time as Start Date/Time.
 6. Enter the Mission Land Date/Time as the End Date/Time.
 7. Enter Take Off Location; select airfield or airbase and click add.

     1. Use search field to expedite your choice.

 8. Enter Land Location; select airfield or airbase and click add.

     1. Use search field to expedite your choice.

 9. Enter Mission Remarks, if desired.
 10. Enter Mission POC information, if desired.

 Add Sortie

 1. Scroll down and click More Details.
 2. Under Sub Events, select Sortie and Add.
 3. Enter the Sortie Type, e.g., CAS.
 4. Enter the Squadron that owns the sortie.
 5. Enter the Sortie’s Takeoff Date/Time.
 6. Enter the Sortie’s Land Date/Time.
 7. Enter Call sign.
 8. Enter Sortie Remarks.
 9. Click Save.

 Add a formation mission

 !!!
+Note
-Note In order to create a formation mission, each sortie must be built individual y into the Mission.
+    In order to create a formation mission, each sortie must be built individual y into the Mission.

 1. Use the single-sortie mission instructions above and do not execute the last step \(click save\).
 2. Prior to saving, the single-sortie mission, while still in the Add Sortie panel scroll up to the top of the display.
 3. Click on the blue up arrow link \(the mission name will also be part of this link\) at the top left of the Add Sortie panel.
 4. Under Sub Events, from the drop down menu, select Sortie and Add again.
 5. Using the same Sortie Type and Times as the lead sortie, go through all the steps for adding a second sortie.
 6. Repeat as necessary for all the sorties in the formation.
 7. Click Save when all sorties have been added to the formation.

 Add a trip mission

 !!!
+Note
-Note In order to create a trip mission, each sortie must be built individually into the Mission.
+    In order to create a trip mission, each sortie must be built individually into the Mission.

 1. Use the single-sortie mission instructions above and do not execute the last step “click save.”
 2. Prior to saving, the single-sortie mission, while still in the Add Sortie panel scroll up to the top of the display.
 3. Click on the blue up arrow \(the mission name will also be part of this link\) at the top left of the Add Sortie panel.
 4. Under Sub Events, from the drop down menu, select Sortie and Add again.
 5. Using the same Sortie Type and Times as the lead sortie, go through all the steps for adding a second sortie.
 6. Repeat as necessary for all the sorties in the trip.
 7. When finished adding Sorties, take note of the first Sortie’s Takeoff Date/Time and last Sortie’s Land Date/Time.
 8. Click on the blue up arrow link \(the mission name will also be part of this link\).

-9. Edit the overalll Mission Start and End Date/Times to match.
+9. Edit the overall Mission Start and End Date/Times to match.
 10. Click Save when finished.

 Add aircraft to a sortie

 1. In the Resources block, select either Aircraft or MDS.
 2. Selecting MDS will allow you to select the MDS of the aircraft and allow you to select a tail number later by clicking on the MDS link under Resources.
 3. Selecting Aircraft will allow you to select the tail number now.

 Offset Sub Event times from the Mission start or end time

 1. all Sub Events under a Mission, Production Request or Event has a Time Mode selection box that will allow you to Select Offset.
 2. To use this option, a Sub Event must be added to the mission \(e.g, sortie\).
 3. Within the Sub Event area \(under Type\) select the Time Mode drop down menu.
 4. Select Offset.
 5. When chosen, that option will give the ability to offset the Sub Event’s start or end time from the parent’s \(Mission\) start or end time.
 6. It also allows a duration for the sub event to be chosen by selecting a duration time from the drop down \(e.g., 15 minutes\).
 7. If the parent’s start or end time is modified, the Sub Event start and end times will be recalculated.

 Add Take Off/Land Locations

 !!!
+Note
-Note Locations must first be established in the Locations module.
+    Locations must first be established in the Locations module.

 1. Create a new mission with a sortie or select an existing mission from the calendar or timeline view.
 2. Enter Locations to new or edited missions:

     1. Access the edit sortie sub event panel.
     2. Within the Take Off Location field \(underneath Land Date \(Z\)\), select from the drop down the type of location \(e.g., airfield, airbase, helipad\).
     3. Click Add.
     4. From the list of location types, select a take-off location or use the search window to type in a location; click to add.
     5. Within the Land Location \(underneath Take Off Location\), select from the drop down the type of location \(e.g., airfield, airbase, helipad\).
     6. Click Add.

-7\.
-From the list of location types, select a land location or use the search window to type in a location; click to add.
+    7. From the list of location types, select a land location or use the search window to type in a location; click to add.

 Delete Take Off/Land Locations

 1. Select an existing mission from the calendar or timeline view.
 2. Click on the sortie sub event \(under blue banner\); Edit Sortie displays.
 3. Click on the Edit icon.
 4. Click on the red X for the Take Off or Land Location; it will delete.

 Add Aircraft to a sortie

 1. In the Resources block, select either Aircraft or MDS.
 2. Selecting MDS will allow you to select the MDS of the aircraft and allow you to select a tail number later by clicking on the MDS link under Resources.
 3. Selecting Aircraft will allow you to select the tail number now.

 Scheduler Production Request - Functions

 The following describes features and functionality in Production Requests.
-Features and functionality common to all types of events are covered in Scheduler Functions - Common and Scheduler Functions -
+Features and functionality common to all types of events are covered in Scheduler Functions - Common and Scheduler Functions - Event.

-Event.

 Add a Production Request

 1. Navigate to the Scheduler module.
 2. Click on the drop down arrow, top right side of the screen and select Add Production Request.
 3. The Add Production Request dialog panel opens.
 4. Enter a Name of the Production Request \(e.g., Target Graphic\).
 5. Select the Validated Date/Time of the Production Request by clicking on the calendar icon and hour/minute numbers.
 Or use the clock icon.
 6. Enter the Suspense Date/Time the Production Request is due.
 7. If required enter a Completion Date by selecting Add.
 Enter date/time.
 8. Choose the Squadron that owns the Production Request.

     1. If you have access to other squadrons use drop down arrow to select squadron.

 9. Enter Remarks for the Production Request as required.
 10. Enter the current status of the Production Request:

     * Choose Assigned
     * Request Extension
     * Accepted
     * Working
     * Completed

 11. Add a Primary Squadron Event \(e.g., squadron who will perform the work\).
 This is a required field.

     1. The Add Event Dialog box displays.
     2. Enter a Start/End date and Time the Primary Squadron has to complete the Production Request.
     3. Enter Description as required.

 Edit a Production Request

 1. From the calendar or Timeline view.
 2. Click on the Production Request to launch the Edit Production Request dialog.
 3. Click the pencil icon.
 4. In the Edit Production Request dialog, make the necessary changes and click Save.
 5. Click on back arrow to exit and return to the calendar view.

 Delete a Production Request

 1. From the calendar or Timeline view.
 2. Click on the Production Request to launch the Production Request Details.
 3. Select the Trash can \(upper right corner of the Production Request Details banner\).
 4. The confirmation statement wil appear; select yes.

 Setup a recurring Production Request

 1. Add a Production Request and check the box for Repeat to launch the Repeat dialog.
 2. In the Repeat dialog, select your desired frequency:

     * Daily – repeats based on days and interval selected, e.g., selecting two means the event wil repeat every other day.
     * Weekdays – repeats each weekday, Monday through Friday.
     * Weekly – repeats every specified number of weeks, on the weekday\(s\) selected.
     * Monthly – repeats every specified number of months, either on a specific day or based on a rule, e.g., first Tuesday.
     * Yearly – repeats every year on specific month/date or based on a rule, e.g., first Wednesday of November.

 3. In the Repeat dialog, select your desired ending \(never goes more than two years\):

     * Never.
     * After – select the number of occurrences, e.g., 3 occurrences and it stops.
     * On Date – specified end date.

 4. Select OK.